 Stephen I. Vladeck

 A 2004 graduate of Yale Law School, Vladeck clerked for the Honorable Marsha S. Berzon on the U.S. Court of Appeals for the Ninth Circuit and the Honorable Rosemary Barkett on the U.S. Court of Appeals for the Eleventh Circuit.
-While a law student, he was Executive Editor of the Yale Law Journal and the Student Director of the Balancing Civil Liberties & National Security Post-9/11 Litigation Project, and he was awarded the Potter Stewart Prize for Best Team Performance in Moot Court and the Harlan Fiske Stone Prize for Outstanding Moot Court Oralist.
-He earned a B.A. summa cum laude with Highest Distinction in History and Mathematics from Amherst College in 2001, where he wrote his senior thesis on “Leipzig’s Shadow: The War Crimes Trials of the First World War and Their Implications from Nuremberg to the Present.”
-Vladeck lives in Pemberton Heights with his wife, Karen (a partner at Wittliff Cutter PLLC), their daughters, Madeleine and Sydney, and their pug, Roxanna.
+While a law student, he was Executive Editor of the Yale Law Journal and the Student Director of the Balancing Civil Liberties & National Security Post-9/11 Litigation Project, and he was awarded the Harlan Fiske Stone Prize for Outstanding Moot Court Oralist and shared the Potter Stewart Prize for Best Team Performance in Moot Court.
+He earned a B.A. summa cum laude with Highest Distinction in History and Mathematics from Amherst College in 2001 — where he wrote his senior thesis on “Leipzig’s Shadow: The War Crimes Trials of the First World War and Their Implications from Nuremberg to the Present.”
+A native New Yorker and unapologetic Mets fan, Vladeck lives in Pemberton Heights with his wife, Karen (a partner at Wittliff Cutter PLLC, and with whom he co-hosts the “In Loco Parent(i)s” podcast), their daughters, Madeleine and Sydney, and their pug, Roxanna.